Big Five Explorer - 36 days

 Adventure overdrive.
 Trekking for gorilla, game-spotting, kicking back on Zanzibar, this expedition takes in some of the best of Eastern Africa and culminates at the breathtaking Victoria Falls - Africa's adrenaline playground!

-Saturday.
-Welcome to Kenya!
-We’ll be there to collect you at Nairobi Airport.
-Your first night will be spent at our pre expedition campsite.
-On day 1 there will be a pre departure meeting at 17:00.
+Welcome to Nairobi!
+We’ll be there to collect you at Nairobi Airport and transfer you to the Kenya Comfort Hotel.
+Tonight you will stay in shared dorms.
+There will be a pre departure meeting at 17.00.
 Overnight - Nairobi

 Nairobi - Masai Mara.
 Heading west from Nairobi on day 2, we reach possibly Kenya’s most famous natural attraction - the Masai Mara National Reserve.
 The Kenyan section of the wildly beautiful Serengeti Plains teems with wildlife.
 The highlight of the Mara is no doubt the annual wildebeest migration, when literally millions of these beasts plus zebra and Thomson’s gazelle stray north from the Serengeti in neighbouring Tanzania in search of lush grass on the savannah plains.
 Elephant, lion, cheetah, giraffe and a multitude of hooved herbivores also inhabit the reserve.
 A game drive through the Mara on day 3 gives us the chance to spot the Big Five.
 During our stay we can also opt to visit a local Masai tribe.
 Overnight - Masai Mara N.P.